 Pop-ups are showing even on legitimate sites

 If you’re visiting completely legitimate sites like Apple.com, Google.com, Microsoft.com, and others like these, and are still plagued with pop-ups in Safari, then chances are you have some kind of adware installed on your Mac and it’s going to show these pop-ups no matter what website you visit.

 Adware can be tricky to remove, but there are some great apps out there that can remove adware, such as Malwarebyte’s for Mac, which is a free download, that you can install and run and hopefully remove the adware with.

 Adware can be a security issue because it’s essentially a type of malware that lives on your Mac and plagues your machine with fraud-like pop-ups that try and trick you into buying things or entering personal information.
 You’re going to want to deal with these issues promptly so you don’t end up with any other major problems.

-Fortunately for OS X El Capitan users, Apple has made the latest version of OS X El Capitan in such a way that it removes all adware as soon as you log back into your computer after a restart.
+Fortunately starting with OS X El Capitan, Apple made the version in such a way that it removes all adware as soon as you log back into your computer after a restart.
 If you suspect adware to be an issue, you can simply restart your computer and log back in to see if the problem goes away.

 There is absolutely no benefit to having annoying little message boxes showing up and pestering you when you just want to use the website you’re visiting.

 Pop-ups can show up at any time, not just on XXX rated websites, so arm yourself with how to deal with pop-ups and prevent yourself from falling victim to online scams.

 Do you encounter pop-ups in Safari often?
 How do you deal with them?
 Share below!